Government Shutdown Resources

 Will I be able to file a Medicare claim?

 During the 2019 shutdown, there was no disruption in the processing and payment of Medicare claims.
+This section will be updated as more information is made available.

 Will Federally Qualified Health Centers continue operating?